CASE COMPETITION / 11–12 SEPTEMBER 2026

 We aim to discover and support the next generation of talent by connecting them with industry leaders and facilitating the transition from university to successful careers.

-Competitors must be in the final year of study during the competition.
+Competitors may be in any year of study during the competition.

-Maximum of three and maximum of six members per team.
+Minimum of four and maximum of six members per team.

 Propconnex champions diversity across our competitions